 At MFS, students and teachers participate in the creation of our community, listening to our inner voices, and supporting each other in reaching our full personal, academic, and spiritual potential.
 All students and faculty gather every morning for Assembly, which includes activites such as theater presentations, singing, sharing student work, story telling, and focused discussions on educational topics.
 Students are taught from an early age how to use peaceful methods of conflict resolution.
-Twice a month the Primary school (1st-6th grades) and the Colegio (7th-12th grades) hold separate Town Meetings.
+Each month the Primary school (1st-6th grades) and the Colegio (7th-12th grades) hold separate Town Meetings.
 These meetings are planned and facilitated by students, and the issues to resolve are brought up by the students and staff.
 Here, they have an opportunity throughout the years to learn how to identify concerns and make decisions using the Quaker model of consensus.

 The Quaker Life Committee, made up of 5th – 12th grade students, teachers, and administrators, meets regularly to talk about ways to support Quakerism at MFS.
 They discuss and work on issues such as making Meeting for Worship accessible to all ages, having older students model for younger ones, supporting respectful behavior at recess, and cross-class community activities.